fivegreenapples/go-mountain/README.md

    This just means there is a `strings.ToUpper(...)` wrapping any input as the BASIC only understands UPPERCASE COMMANDS.

-2. You can write a sequence of newline separated commands into a file and have the program run these before accepting manual input from STDIN.
-Just specify the filename as the first command line argument to the program:
+2. You can specify a commands file.

+    By writing a sequence of newline separated commands into a file, you can have the program run these before accepting manual input from STDIN.
+Specify the filename as the first command line argument to the program:

     ```
     ./silver-mountain commands.txt